ros2/sros2/SROS2_Linux.md

 That will be very quick, since it's just copying some very small text files.
 Now, we're ready to run a multi-machine talker/listener demo!

-Once the envrionment setup we can run on oldschool:
+Once the environment is setup we can run on oldschool:

 ```bash
 ros2 run demo_nodes_cpp talker